-Therefore, the advantage of taking on a technology leap is justified because, (1) HSR evolutions will find sooner or later a technological limit (UIC, 2018), being significantly distanced from the capabilities of hyperloop, (2) maglevs already impose a non-interoperable solution with HSR, coupled with its lower performance, and potential growth, against hyperloop (Figure 45).
+Therefore, the advantage of taking on a technology leap is justified because, (1) HSR evolutions will find sooner or later a technological limit (UIC, 2018), being significantly distanced from the capabilities of hyperloop, (2) maglevs already impose a non-interoperable solution with HSR, coupled with its lower performance, and potential growth, against hyperloop.
+Maglev developers note that while it is logically possible to have a higher maximum speed by using superconducting maglev technology, the higher operation speed would result to greater air resistance and adequate power equipment to withstand such resistance.
+Therefore, this concept would be impractical.
 Against aviation, the construction costs are offset by the benefits that hyperloop provides when replacing certain aviation routes.
 Hyperloop can deliver a better environmental performance and comfort, and since aviation routes are long, it can provide an opportunity for fast connections of medium-sized cities to the larger ones (beyond 1,000 km), historically connected only by airlines.